 Hence, they dislike people setting boundaries or being told they cannot do certain things.
-If ISFPs feels constrained or restricted in their action, conflict will result.
+If ISFPs feels constrained or restricted in their action, the conflict will result.

-Once you give the ISFP an assignment, trust the ISFP to complete the task well in their own way, and in a reasonable amount of time; only checking in once in a while; ISFPs will appreciate and enjoy that independence you give to them.
+Once you give the ISFP an assignment, trust the ISFP to complete the task well in their way, and in a reasonable amount of time; only checking in once in a while; ISFPs will appreciate and enjoy that independence you give to them.

 If you’re an ISFP, consider these as avenues for development:

 FOCUS ON MEETING YOUR NEEDS AS WELL

 Your focus is most often on others and how you can meet others’ needs.
 While it makes you a great friend and communicator, you must also remember to think about your personal needs as well.
 You tend to neglect what you need, and if you’re being asked to handle a lot of responsibilities, you will end up burned out.

 Understand where you need to draw the line, and learn to be a little more selective of what and whom you give your time and effort to.

 While it is normal for you to avoid confrontation for the sake of keeping the peace, understand that sometimes conflict naturally does happen.